mattordev/mr-reminder/README.md

 # mr-reminder
-A simple discord bot that reminds you to drink water after a set period
+A simple discord bot that reminds you to do whatever you enter after a set period